How do I start investing with little money?

 A stock is ownership in a company.
 When you buy one share of Apple, you own a tiny slice of Apple, literally.
 If Apple earns money, your share is worth more.
 If Apple loses money, your share is worth less.
 If Apple goes bankrupt, shareholders are last in line after creditors and typically get nothing.

 Apple has roughly 15 billion shares outstanding[1].
 Owning one share makes you a one-15-billionth owner of the company.
-That sounds trivial, and in terms of voting power it is, but it is a real legal ownership claim on the company's assets and earnings.
+That sounds trivial, and for voting power it is, but it is a real legal ownership claim on the company's assets and earnings.

 Stocks go up over long periods because successful companies grow earnings.
 Stocks go down in the short term for thousands of reasons, interest rates, macroeconomic fear, missed quarterly expectations, war, pandemics.
 Nobody reliably predicts short-term moves.
 Everyone who tells you they do is either lying or mistaking luck for skill.